‘We Want to Build a Blueprint’: MCPHS Professor is on a Mission to Make Fitness Accessible

 Breaking Down Barriers to Fitness

-Joyce said making fitness more accessible doesn't require complex, separate facilities for people with disabilities and pointed to fitness centers that easily accommodate athletes of all abilities.
-Rather, it's most critical to foster a more inclusive environment and equip fitness professionals with the knowledge and understanding they need to work with individuals with disabilities.
+Joyce said improving access to fitness doesn’t require specialized facilities for people with disabilities.
+Instead, he highlighted fitness centers that naturally accommodate athletes of all abilities.
+The key, he emphasized, is creating a welcoming environment and ensuring fitness professionals have the training to support individuals with disabilities effectively.

 Most fitness professionals don't have the education or exposure to working with people with intellectual or physical disabilities.
 One aim of the research lab is to help bridge this gap by using its scholarship to develop best practices and educational materials for fitness professionals and facilities.